davidbolet/TDD_Course/session-05.md

 - Run tests with H2 or PostgreSQL.
 - Validate transactional behavior and error handling.
 - Practice writing tests for edge cases and validation logic.
+- Use JMeter to check performance of an API

 ---